zjcyeshome/zjcyeshome.github.io/_pages/about.md

 Research Interest
 ======
-My research interest lies in machine learning with analysis of medical data for medical tasks and is to develop explanation technology for medical tasks.
+My research interest is using machine learning to solve biological problems.
+Meanwhile, my research interest also lies in machine learning with analysis of medical data for medical tasks and is to develop explanation technology for medical tasks.

 Getting started
 ======